Rescuers battle fire, noise and shifting steel and concrete as they scramble to save lives - KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Mel Alonso, Sanjay Gupta and John Berman contributed to this report.
+CNN’s Mel Alonso, Sanjay Gupta, Aya Elamroussi, John Berman and Ben Tinker contributed to this report.

 Comments